 In 2009, the Maine Youth Drug and Alcohol Use Survey (MYDAUS) was replaced by the Maine Integrated Youth Health Survey (MIYHS).
-The MIYHS is a joint effort of the Office of Substance Abuse and Mental Health Services, the Maine Center for Disease Control and Prevention (DHHS-Maine CDC), and the Department of Education.
+The MIYHS is a joint effort of the Office of Behavioral Health, the Maine Center for Disease Control and Prevention (DHHS-Maine CDC), and the Department of Education.
 The MIYHS covers a broad array of health topics, including substance use, unintentional injury, suicide/depression, physical activity and nutrition, and sexual behaviors, and includes a module administered to parents of kindergarten children or third graders, a module for 5/6 th graders and 4 modules each for 7/8th graders and high school students.
 The next MIYHS will be administered in February of 2013.

 - To access the MIYHS web site, go to: https://data.mainepublichealth.gov/miyhs/

 ATTENTION: 2011 and Reweighted 2009 MIYHS High School, Middle School, and fifth/sixth grade data are now available upon request for School Superintendents or their designee.

 - Local Summary Reports (require written superintendent permission)